Summer PhD Workshop on Entrepreneurial Finance

 Who should apply: Students are expected to be in their PhD’s third, fourth, or fifth year, having completed the basic core economics and/or finance classes.

-How to apply: Interested students should complete this application form (closed for 2024), which requires basic biographical information, a short cover letter, a resume, and two short reference emails (the survey has the information).
+How to apply: Interested students should complete this application form, which requires basic biographical information, a short cover letter, a resume, and two short reference emails (the survey has the information).

 Cost: $800, which covers administrative costs and group meals.
 Students must secure their accommodation (options will be available to admitted students).

-When do we decide?: Admission decisions will be made by May 15, 2024.
-Registration fees are due by June 1st ($400 is non-refundable due program fixed costs).
+When do we decide?: Admission decisions will be made by February 1, 2025.
+Registration fees are due by April 15th ($400 is non-refundable due to program fixed costs).

 Questions and contact

-- Is this affiliated with Columbia University or Imperial College?
+- Is this affiliated with Columbia University, Imperial College, or Paris Dauphine University?

 - No, the course has no connection to either university and is an independently run workshop by the participating faculty.